Pegahka/SearchLight_fMRI/README.md

 # SearchLight fMRI
-Extension of pymvpa searchlight module for fMRI; by Pegah Kassraian
+Extension of the Python module "pymvpa", in particular of the SVM-based searchlight voxelwise-classification of fMRI data; This extension has been implemented by Pegah Kassraian

 # **Introduction**